 | Broker | Manages message distribution |

-| Publisher | Sends data to topics |
+| Publisher | Sends data |

-| Subscriber | Receives data from topics |
+| Subscriber | Receives data |

-| Topic | Channel for message exchange |
+| Topic | Channel for communication |

-Basic MQTT workflow:
+Basic MQTT Workflow

-- A device connects to an MQTT broker
+- Device connects to broker

-- It publishes data to a specific topic
+- Publishes data to a topic

-- The broker processes and distributes the message
+- Broker processes the message

-- Subscribers receive the message in real time
+- Subscribers receive updates

 Practical Use Cases of MQTT

-- Industrial monitoring for equipment performance and predictive maintenance
+- Industrial monitoring

-- Healthcare devices transmitting patient data
+- Healthcare data transmission

-- Agriculture systems monitoring soil and weather conditions
+- Agriculture monitoring systems

-- Fleet tracking and vehicle diagnostics
+- Fleet tracking and diagnostics

-Example scenario:
+Example Scenarios

 Frequently Asked Questions